EXPO YELLO 2026 Tour de France

 Riding the 2026 Tour with Kasper Asgreen, Alex Baudin, Ben Healy, Sean Quinn, Georg Steinhauser, Michael Valgren, Max Walker — see the full EF Education–EasyPost team page.

-Portrait: AI paper-collage render (gpt-image-2) after a reference photograph — source: Wikimedia Commons, author: Adrian Betteridge, license: CC BY 2.0.
+Portrait: AI editorial render (gpt-image-2) after a reference photograph — source: Wikimedia Commons, author: Adrian Betteridge, license: CC BY 2.0.
 A fan project — not affiliated with the Tour de France or A.S.O.